 Plus, employee-generated courses are likely to be more relevant and useful because your teams are more familiar with business operations than external experts.
 So, each course an employee creates helps other teammates and fills a skills gap.
 This creates a high return on investment (ROI) and saves you precious corporate training dollars.

 Microlearning courses are quick to digest and to create.
-One case study demonstrated that microlearning could make learning and development speedier by 300%.
 Because microlearning tends to focus on just one or two aspects of a task or skill, learning is easier and less formal.
 Plus, when employees learn in the flow of work, they’re able to use that information immediately, making them more efficient and freeing up brain space for more learning.
 Given that both millennials and Gen Z want continuous career growth (employees even name opportunities to learn and grow as the highest driver of workplace culture), microlearning can play an instrumental part in fulfilling this need.

 Microlearning offers on-the-job support